-- 11. At the wingtips, lay the sail at the tip out flat, and fold the wingtip forward over onto the bottom surface of the sail.
+11. At the wingtips, lay the sail at the tip out flat, and fold the wingtip forward over onto the bottom surface of the sail.

 Working from the trailing edge, roll the sail tightly to the leading edge, and install the tip cover bag.
-Note: If you're breaking down in a dirty, rocky and/or abrasive area, you can combine this step with step 7 above, by pivoting the wing inwards enough to allow you to flip the sail at the tip over the top of the leading edge, fold forward and roll up the wing tip and put it in the tip cover bag. - 12.
-Finish rolling the sail in the area of the sprogs, and install the other sail Velcro ties at this point. - 13.
+Note: If you're breaking down in a dirty, rocky and/or abrasive area, you can combine this step with step 7 above, by pivoting the wing inwards enough to allow you to flip the sail at the tip over the top of the leading edge, fold forward and roll up the wing tip and put it in the tip cover bag.

+- 12. Finish rolling the sail in the area of the outboard sprogs, and install the other sail Velcro ties at this point. - 13.
 Install the long, wide sail Velcro around the sail forward of the control bar apex, and stow the nosecone under this Velcro. - 14.
 Install the glider bag.
 Flip the glider over onto the ground.
 Put the battens in the batten bag. - 15.
-On gliders equipped with a Slipstream or Litestream control bar, remove both ball lock pins and remove the basetube entirely from the control bar.
+Remove both ball lock pins and remove the basetube entirely from the control bar.
 Stow the ball lock pins in the downtube bottom end plugs.
-Bring the legs of the control bar together and lay them down against the keel and install the control bar bag.
+Bring the legs of the control bar together and lay them down against the keel and install the control bar bag. - 16.
+Stow the basetube in the tail end of the glider bag, between the leading edges.
+Lay the batten bag along the side of the control bar, with the open end to the rear, and slide the forward end of the basetube into the open end of the batten bag to isolate it from the sail. - 17.
+Zip up the glider bag.